roshbhatia/kubanana/README.md

 # Kubevent

-Kubevent is a Kubernetes controller that allows you to trigger a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) based on a Kubernetes event (eventually, any generic event sent to the Kubevent webhook).
+Kubevent is a Kubernetes controller that allows you to trigger a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) based on a Kubernetes event or status (eventually, any generic event sent to the Kubevent webhook).

 This project is inspired by policy engines like [Kyverno](https://kyverno.io/) and operators like [Metacontroller](https://metacontroller.github.io/metacontroller/intro.html) which allow for flexible controller-like logic as versioned Kubernetes resources.